Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof. ...

 Discusses monopolies and competition in the religious, postal delivery and educational realms and criticizes a speech by Gary Becker about competition in religion and education

 Historically, governments would favor an official, state-approved religion, support it with tax monies, and then prohibit or discourage, oftentimes brutally, other religions from competing.
-Becker pointed to the United States as an example of a place where this type of monopoly was prohibited, and he described the tremendous benefits that resulted from a competitive market in religion ...
+Becker pointed to the United States as an example ... where this type of monopoly was prohibited, and he described the tremendous benefits that resulted from a competitive market in religion ...
 The solution ... was to completely separate church and state.
 That is, not only was a state monopoly in religion not permitted but also the state itself was prohibited from even competing in the area of religion.

 The Morality of Drug Controls, by Thomas Szasz, Freedom Daily, Apr 1990